You're listening to the Rush Limbaugh Program, a program that meets and surpasses all audience expectations on a daily basis.

 Not enough people recognize the grave scope of this threat.

-It doesn't help that half of our country is a bunch of linguini-spined lackeys, as Peter Beinert says, uh, without any conviction whatsoever, just pandering and just doing whatever they can to reacquire their power.
+It doesn't help that half of our country is a bunch of linguine-spined lackeys, as Peter Beinert says, without any conviction whatsoever, just pandering and just doing whatever they can to reacquire their power.

-Uh but as far as this palpable frustration goes, little story here from the uh the uh CBC.
+But as far as this palpable frustration goes, little story here from the CBC.

-Um Adrian White is a scientist, it's a Reuters story actually, uh, and there's the money quote from this piece is um there's a belief that capitalism leads to unhappy people.
+And the money quote from this piece is, there's a belief that capitalism leads to unhappy people.

 However, when people are asked if they're happy with their lives, people in countries with good health care, a higher GDP per capita, and access to education were much more likely to report being happy than people who do not live in such countries.

-Now, they surveyed what, a hundred and seventy-eight countries based uh the study on data from 178 countries and a hundred global studies.
+Now, they surveyed, what, 178 countries, based the study on data from 178 countries and 100 global studies.

-Uh Denmark, Switzerland, and Austria, Iceland and the Bahamas uh were near the top.
+Denmark, Switzerland, and Austria, Iceland, and the Bahamas were near the top.

-So there's a palpable frustration out there, and yet we are the twenty-third uh happiest country in the world out of at least 178.
+So there's a palpable frustration out there, and yet we are the 23rd happiest country in the world out of at least 178.

-But if somebody can tell me if you are palpably frustrated, because I'm gonna talk you out of it, because it's simply ridiculous.
+But if somebody can tell me, if you are palpably frustrated, because I'm going to talk you out of it, because it's simply ridiculous.

 It's absolutely ridiculous.